 For example, consider how to accurately calculate a rental property’s cash flow.
 Many incorrectly think that a rental property’s profit is the difference between the rent and the mortgage payment.
 Unfortunately, that couldn’t be further from the truth, as non-mortgage expenses typically add up to around 50% of the rent, when averaged over time.

-Davis says he’d tell himself to worry less about things like financing and asset protection and more about finding good deals, screening and managing contractors well, and screening and managing tenants well.
+Davis says he’d tell himself to worry less about things like financing and asset protection and more about finding good deals, screening and managing contractors, electricians, architects, and so on.
+All while screening and managing tenants as well.
 Great advice!

 Get a mentor